By Brian Tucker

 The program itself is well known for providing a thorough understanding of bluegrass music and the students tend to graduate and go on to join established bands within the bluegrass and country realm.
 This made it easy to find session players who were eager to get some studio time in.
 In turn, we featured a number of students from the college, saved a whole bunch of money, and developed a positive working relationship with the university.

 I think today you’re sharing the bill with Marcus King Band.
-Playing fests, larger showcases, do you interact with other performers in other genres, connecting with them musically?
+Playing fests, larger showcases, do you interact with performers in other genres, connecting with them musically?

 Tommy: It’s surprising how musicians from very different genres actually have a lot in common.
 Talking with some members from Marcus King’s band, I realized that we all have similar tour stories, a passion for what we do, and a mutual affection for our fans.
 We do our best to interact with as many bands as we can, and learn from people who have been doing this for longer than we have.
 Though we play what most consider bluegrass, it’s amazing how many compliments we get from rock n’ roll bands.